danielllmuniz/order-manager/README.md

 A REST API for order management built with Hexagonal Architecture and Domain-Driven Design.

+This project is structured as a **monorepo** to support multiple microservices and simplify the creation of additional services.

 ## Quick Start

 ### Running with Docker Compose